 This is a clip of Sarah York’s family tree:

 DNA links us to all of Sarah’s parents and grandparents, and to a growing number of her children.

 I use two different symbols in my tree – they help me navigate relatives, and know what DNA testing has proven in terms of relationships.
 Generally, I also back up with a solid paper trail.
 In this case that has not been possible.
-The first one I attach to people that I have a DNA match with that’s not directly family.
-The second is for direct family.
+The first one I attach to people that I have a DNA match with that are not directly family (ie brothers and sisters of my direct ancestor).
+The second is for direct ancestors.

-These are my aunt’s matches to Jacob and his family:
+These are my aunt’s matches to Jacob’s father James Archdeacon Cody:

 and these are the matches from my cousin Laurel Merritt:

 Similarly these are the matches for both of them to Jacob’s mother Sarah Womack:

 Of course, there are many questions that are left to be answered, and there is no doubt that many of these will remain unanswered until we discover time travel!